settle-club/frontend-js-sdk/README.md

-# Settle SDK
+# Settle Frontend SDK

-The Settle SDK allows merchants to integrate a seamless iframe popup into their websites for handling transactions.
-The SDK provides functions to open and close the iframe and supports callbacks for success and failure scenarios, including error handling.
+The Settle Frontend SDK allows merchants to integrate a seamless popup into their websites for handling transactions.
+The SDK provides functions to open and close the checckout popup and supports callbacks for success and failure scenarios, including error handling.

 ## Table of Contents